 Any person who believes that his or her rights as stated in this policy have been violated may file a complaint with the chief of police.
 In the event that a decision made personally by the chief of police is at issue, appeal may be made through the president of the university or designee, whose determination shall be final.

-Updated by David Tillinghast, Chief of BSU Police on June.7, 2016.
+Updated 8/2017 by David Tillinghast, University Police

 BRIDGEWATER STATE UNIVERSITY